 3.1 This petition has been received in response to the Local Plan "People.
 Homes, and Jobs" consultation of October/November 2015.
-A further Local Plan consultation will be arranged once a local plan has been approved for consultation by council.
+A further Local Plan consultation will be arranged once a draft local plan has been approved for consultation by council.
+The publication of a draft local plan is anticipated early next year.